embergershared/aks-azfunctions/README.md

 5. Set the Queue Name in the Function code

-    I used this approach for the sample, but there many other ways:
+    I used this approach for the sample, but there many (better/other) ways:

     ```csharp
     private const string QueueName = "<queue name>";